Future of balancing services

 We'll publish updates on services and system needs via this page as we progress.
 If you would like to be kept informed, please sign up by filling in our 'future of balancing services updates' form.

-The Regional Development Programme looks across the whole-system landscape to identify key areas of development to unlock additional network capacity, reduce constraints and open up new revenue streams for market participants.
-This project will significantly enhance transmission and distribution systems coordination and control, creating whole system efficiencies and providing new tools and resources to manage system constraints – ultimately reducing costs for customers.
+RDPs look across the whole-system landscape to identify key areas of development to unlock additional network capacity, reduce constraints, and open up new revenue streams for market participants.
+Find out more on the Regional Development Programmes page.

 Product Roadmap for frequency response and reserve